zitadel/zitadel/docs/docs/apis/proto/management.md

 [GetNotificationPolicyResponse](#getnotificationpolicyresponse)

-Returns the notification policy of the organisation With this notification privacy it can be configured how users should be notified
+Returns the notification policy of the organisation With this notification policy it can be configured how users should be notified